AL-Noman21/Samsung-Floating-Features-Collection-/README.md

 # Read it : All features came from samsung J6 - S9 - S20 -S21 5G and more .
 # Samsung gave them for us those features and we just found them from samsung firmware .
 Nothing is made by us .

-# Use them one by one .
-Dont copy and paste all code .
+Use them one by one .
+Dont copy and paste all code on same time .
 It will give you bootoop .
+Because some code depend on software and hardware .

 You need to add those code into your floating_feature.xml